UCANR-IGIS/rspatial_scgis21/README.md

-# rspatial_scgis21
+# Spatial Analysis in R

- Spatial R Workshop SCGIS 2021
+These are slides for the Spatial Analysis in R workshop at the Society for Conservation GIS 2021 Annual Conference.